-table provides information about table columns that store spatial data.
+The COLUMNS table provides information about columns in tables.
+The related ST_GEOMETRY_COLUMNS table provides information about table columns that store spatial data.
 See Section 26.3.35, “The INFORMATION_SCHEMA ST_GEOMETRY_COLUMNS Table”.

-table has these columns:
+The COLUMNS table has these columns:

 TABLE_CATALOG

 The name of the catalog to which the table containing the column belongs.
-This value is always def
+This value is always def.

 TABLE_SCHEMA